 - Programme leader:

 - Key fact:

-You will gain a deep understanding of English literary culture from the Renaissance to the present day, while refining your writing skills in areas such as advertising, marketing and PR, health and social issues, public service broadcasting, journalistic reporting and imaginative fiction.
+Refine your writing skills focusing on areas such as advertising, marketing and PR, health and social issues, public service broadcasting, journalism and fiction.

 Watch: The learning and teaching experience